GohuHQ/anyblok-pyramid-rest-api/doc/source/memento.rst

         model = 'Model.Example'

-This exemple create a CRUD based on the paths:
+This example creates a CRUD based on the following paths:

 * **/examples**: The collection path

   * post: The body waiting a list of element to create
-  * get: Return a list of element filtered by the querystring
+  * get: Return a list of elements filtered by the querystring
-  * put: Replace all element in the list by new values
+  * put: Replace all elements in the list by new values
-  * patch: Update all element in list
+  * patch: Update all elements in list
   * delete: Delete the elements in the list

 * **/examples/{id}**: element path: here id is the primary key of example